romeovs/lcov-reporter-action/README.md

 If included, will be added at the beginning of the produced comment.

 ##### `comment_append` (**Optional**)
-If included, will be added at the end of the produced comment if comment is not too long
+If included, will be added at the end of the produced comment if comment is not too long.

 ## Example usage